rexthompson/axwx/doc/FunctionalSpecification.md

 #### Insurance Company

-To use this visualization too, the level of computer experience required for an individual working for an insurance company is familiarity with graphical user interfaces.
+To use this analysis tool, the level of computer experience required for an individual working for an insurance company is familiarity with graphical user interfaces.
 The required domain experience would be assessing risk and setting policy premiums based off the risk and occurrences of collisions in the region with the added component of weather effects (actuarial/underwriting).

 #### Common Driver